MAURI COMPASS

 Introduced Songbirds

-What to Bring
+What to Bring on the Day

 Come prepared for both indoor sessions and an outdoor bird count activity.